 Zero-Rating as a ticking time bomb for Net Neutrality

 How does Net Neutrality fare after being passed into European law?
-In his talk “Net Neutrality Enforcement in the EU” at the 34.
-Chaos Communication Congress (#34C3) Thomas Lohninger examines the first full year of enforcement in the EU: Comparing the enforcement of Net Neutrality in the individual EU member states, showcasing a few of the more creative Net Neutrality violations and demonstrating what civil society can do to keep the Internet neutral:
+In his talk “Net Neutrality Enforcement in the EU” at the 34th Chaos Communication Congress (#34C3) Thomas Lohninger examines the first full year of enforcement in the EU.
+He compares the enforcement of Net Neutrality in the individual EU member states, showcases a few of the more creative Net Neutrality violations, and demonstrates what civil society can do to keep the Internet neutral:

 Watch the video of our talk on “Net Neutrality Enforcement in the EU” and the dangers of Zero-Rating by Thomas Lohninger now: